 Designated in 2019, the Cave Country Bike Route connects USBR 76 to the Tennessee border, through Kentucky’s Cave Region.
 The 109-mile (175.4 km) route takes riders through Mammoth Cave National Park and connects to small towns and historic sites.

 There are over 80 miles of hiking trails throughout Mammoth Cave National Park.
 There are 7.2 miles of trails around the visitor center and an additional 18 miles of easy-access trails to the sound and along the Green River.
 On the north side of the park, you can explore over 60 miles of backcountry trails.

 Both the Green and Nolin Rivers run through Mammoth Cave National Park with over 30 miles stretching within the park.

-Be sure to visit the national park website if you are interested in exploring these rivers for current conditions, resources and safety regulations.
+Be sure to visit the national park website if you want to explore these rivers for current conditions, resources and safety regulations.

 The Green and Nolin rivers of Mammoth Cave National Park are home to over 80 species of fish in 18 different families, including darters, shiners, minnows, gar, bass, and crappie.
 Most of these species are native to the area with a few exceptions such as the common carp.

 There is no license or permit required to fish within the boundary of Mammoth Cave National Park.

 You should be aware that all Kentucky waters are under a consumption advisory for mercury.
 For more information about fishing, bait, and regulations, you can find it on the Mammoth Cave National Park Site.

 With a wide variety of terrane and over 60 miles of trails for horseback riding, Mammoth Cave National Park is a great place to bring your horse.
 There are multiple trailhead parking lots for day-use riders or take advantage of the Maple Springs Campground with its horseback group sites and make a few days of it.